garengh4/create-react-app/README.md

 Reminder: absolute paths begin with `/`.
 Relative paths do not.

 Route Parameters are like we have parameters in backend API urls.
-In JS, unlike Springboot, thte URL params are noted with colon ":authorId" indead of "{authorId}"
+In JS, unlike Springboot, the URL params are noted with colon ":authorId" indead of "{authorId}"

 In the URL paths, "*" indicates wild card matching => any text is allowed. "**" usually mean wildcard matchin gincluding multiple "/" in the URL path allowed. ":paramName" => any text is allowed there BUT the value used in path will be available in a param with name of "paramName"